 Eligibility for Expungement in New Jersey

-When someone desires to have their criminal record expunged, the key issue is whether or not that person is eligible for expungement.
-It is usually easy to determine eligibility because New Jersey sets out strict guidelines governing which crimes may be expunged, but there are some exceptions so an attorney should always be consulted.
+When someone desires to have their criminal record expunged, the key issue is whether that person is eligible for expungement.
+It is usually easy to determine eligibility because New Jersey sets out strict guidelines governing which crimes may be expunged.
+However, there are some exceptions, so an attorney should always be consulted.
 My name is Anthony N. Palumbo, New Jersey criminal defense lawyer, and I have been expunging criminal records for over 35 years.

 Expungement is a process that requires a lot of cooperation from many different legal agencies and officials.
 As an attorney who has worked successfully on both sides of the law, I have great relationships with officials in the legal community, and when I seek expungement on behalf of a client, I am taken seriously and my requests are treated with efficiency.
 If you would like to expunge your record, the information below should provide you with a general overview of whether you are eligible, but you should always consult with an attorney just to be sure.